 The Company has a long history of successful private placements and anticipates that it will be able to complete private placements in the future.
-At the time of this writing the Company has completed the following Private Placements in 2020, and to date in 2021.
+At the time of this writing the Company has completed the following Private Placements in 2020 and 2021.